 Despite the existence of a mandate for institutions to incentivize good research practice, examples of concrete incentives to promote research integrity in institutions appear to be still rare.
-This fact is illustrates most clearly by the results of one of the work packages for Printeger, which issued the report "Managing research integrity: An assessment of best practices from the organisational literature"31.
-As the title suggests, the main objective of this package was to identify European research organizations that had already implemented exemplary strategies.
-Despite being able to rely on background inventories, European surveys and new case study data obtained by other work packages in the same project, they reported to have been "unable to identify good case examples at the organizational level".
-Therefore, instead of describing actual examples, the report offers a general overview of the issue, and conclude that "Regarding leadership practices, knowledge is needed on the type of leadership and managerial structures that facilitate research integrity.
-While a considerable amount of research has been done on integrity more generally, the big question is how the general managerial knowledge should be applied in the context of governing research" (pp 21).
+This fact is illustrated most clearly by the results of one of the work packages of PRINTEGER, which issued the report "Managing research integrity: An assessment of best practices from the organisational literature".36 As the title suggests, the main objective of this package was to identify European research organizations that had already implemented exemplary strategies.
+Despite being able to rely on background inventories, European surveys and new case studies documented in other work packages of the same project, the authors of the study reported to have been "unable to identify good case examples at the organizational level".
+Therefore, instead of describing actual examples, the report offers a general overview of the issue, and concludes that "Regarding leadership practices, knowledge is needed on the type of leadership and managerial structures that facilitate research integrity.
+While a considerable amount of research has been done on integrity more generally, the big question is how the general managerial knowledge should be applied in the context of governing research" (pp21).

-Similarly, the report failed to identify case studies for successful or unsuccessful promotion of open science practices and concluded that "we need to understand how the policy efforts impact researchers and also how the policies can be implemented most successfully.
-For instance, how does the policies relate to, and possibly clash with, different measurement systems across academia which do not take open science into account?"(pp 21).
+Similarly, the report failed to identify case studies for successful or unsuccessful promotion of open science practices and concluded that "we need to understand how the policy efforts impact researchers and also how the polices can be implemented most successfully.
+For instance, how does the policies relate to, and possibly clash with, different measurement systems across academia which do not take open science into account?" (pp21).

 Although the use of incentives is still rare, its antecedent, in the form of a more general promotion of awareness of research integrity, is pursued by several European organizations.
-This was suggested by results of the report Research Integrity Practices in Science Europe Member Organisations, based on a survey conducted in 2014.
+This was suggested by results of the report Research Integrity Practices in Science Europe Member Organisations,37 based on a survey conducted in 2014.
 It covers 33 different organizations for 27 countries (RCUK responded on behalf of 7 Research Councils in the United Kingdom, each of which is a member organization).
 Research integrity practices were surveyed by the Working Group on Research Integrity, which adapted a survey instrument used by the Danish Agency of Science, Technology and Innovation in a previous survey, conducted in 2012 among members of the European Network of Research Integrity Offices (ENRIO) and a few other countries.

 Activities to promote awareness of research integrity were reported by 20 Member Organizations (MO), and included activities such as "raising awareness within the organisation itself, communicating about the importance of research integrity through presentations, publishing articles in the general press, or organising courses and workshops.
-In some instances, participating in training by researchers is mandatory in order to be funded." (pp14)
+In some instances, participating in training by researchers is mandatory in order to be funded" (pp14).

 Data about the MLE participant countries mirrors the picture offered by European surveys.
 Table 2 reports preliminary data, obtained by online resources or by consultation with representatives of the participant countries.
 Although this data is preliminary and not an exhaustive list of all activities and initiatives presently being discussed, it lists several activities aimed at promoting and preventing via awareness and communication.
 However, it shows a paucity of activities that are explicitly aimed at rewarding good research practices.
-Furthermore, whereas a few countries have implemented or are considering plans to have compulsory compliance with research integrity practices or training, only a few are considering incentives proper, i.e. positive awards that may inspire other actors.
+Furthermore, whereas a few countries have implemented or